tanvi-orcl/fpp-ansible/fpp_testing_todo.md

 TO DO Waiting on Others
 - Talking With FiServ
     - figure out how to do partial patching for grid
-    - being able to select drop down items as they are doing for the home right now (to choose database unique name, image_name, source and dest working copies)
     - max_fail_percentage / failure behavior